 This low-carb chicken pad thai is one of the best keto recipes for replacing Asian takeout.
 It’s got all of the flavors that come with normal pad thai, like ginger, crushed peanuts, tamari and chicken, but all served up on spiralized zucchini instead of carb-heavy noodles.
 Best of all, you’ll have this keto chicken recipe on the table in just 30 minutes.

 Bread probably isn’t the first thing that comes to mind when you think about the ketogenic diet because it’s generally full of carbs.
 But, if you replace your store-bought bread with a homemade keto bread recipe, it can fit seamlessly into your keto low-carb, high-fat diet.
 How does bread even become keto-friendly?
 With almond flour, a lot of eggs, cream of tartar, butter, baking soda and apple cider vinegar.

 Grass-fed butter is a terrific way to add quality fat into your diet.
 Plus, it’s full of health benefits: this type of butter is anti-inflammatory, better for your heart than standard butter and full of MCTs, which boost your immune system.

 But if you’re not ready to eat a stick of butter solo, just make these cinnamon bombs.
-By simply adding vanilla extract, cinnamon and sweetener to your butter and letting them cool, you have a little treat that’s full of healthy fats and tastes like frosting.
+By simply adding vanilla extract, cinnamon and keto friendly sweetener to your butter and letting them cool, you have a little treat that’s full of healthy fats and tastes like frosting.

 You’ll often find keto recipes calling for mayonnaise.
 But why waste your money on store-bought varieties that are filled with ingredients like canola oil when you can make your own at home?
 You’ll be surprised by how easy mayo is to whip up at home, and it lasts until your eggs expire!